almadoro/react-just/docs/guide/deployment.md

 ## Choose Your Deployment Platform

-ReactJust is designed to be platform-agnostic.
+React Just is designed to be platform-agnostic.
 You can deploy your app to any platform that supports running JavaScript in some form.

 You can use prebuilt platform packages to deploy your app with minimal configuration, or even [create your own](/advanced/custom-platform.md).
 The following platforms are currently available or in development: